see the numbers drawn in today’s contest

 What is the chance of winning the Mega-Sena?

-The odds vary depending on the number of numbers bet.
+The odds vary according to the amount of numbers bet.
 With the smallest bet (R$4.50), which has six numbers, the chance of spiking all tens and taking the top prize is one in 50,063,860.
 With seven tens bet (R$ 31.50), the probability grows and becomes one in 7,151,980.
 The maximum bet of R$22,500 and 15 tens has a one in 10,003 chance of making your player a millionaire.

 And the pool you have in lottery, how does it work?